jamesward/easyracer/README.md

     ```
     The winner returns a 200 response with a body containing `right`

-9. Make 10 concurrent requests where 5 return a 200 response with a letter, when assembled in order of when they responded, form the "right" answer
+9. Make 10 concurrent requests where 5 return a 200 response with a letter
     ```
     GET /9
     ```
+    When assembled in order of when they responded, form the "right" answer

 10. This scenario validates that a computationally heavy task can be run in parallel to another task, and then cancelled.

-    Part 1) Make a request and while the connection is open, perform something computationally heavy (e.g. repeated SHA calculation), then cancel the task when the connection closes
+    **Part 1)** Make a request and while the connection is open, perform something computationally heavy (e.g. repeated SHA calculation), then cancel the task when the connection closes
     ```
     GET /10?{some_id}
     ```

-    Part 2) In parallel to **Part 1**, every 1 second, make a request with the current process load (0 to 1)
+    **Part 2)** In parallel to **Part 1**, every 1 second, make a request with the current process load (0 to 1)
     ```
     GET /10?{same_id_as_part_1}={load}
     ```